lgrcia/prose/docs/source/index.rst

 prose
 =====

 A framework for FITS processing pipelines in python.
-Built for Astronomy, |prose| features a pipeline to perform common tasks (such as automated calibration, reduction and photometry) while being fully customizable.
+Built for Astronomy, |prose| features pipelines to perform common tasks (such as automated calibration, reduction and photometry) and make building custom ones easy.

 .. image:: prose.png
    :width: 450